GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### JavaScript is the only language that I'm aware of that people feel they don't need to learn before they start using it.
+> ### In fact, in the 1980s I often came across newly graduated computer science majors who had never seen a real program in their lives.
+They had only seen toy exercises, school exercises, because every real program was a trade secret.
 >
-> ~ *Douglas Crockford*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts